d-kanai/nuxt-helidon-practice/e2e/readme.md

 # Use TypeORM to interact with Database
 DbDataSource.ts

-# User WiremockRestClient to interact with ExternalApi
+# Use WiremockRestClient to interact with ExternalApi
 ExternalApiMock.ts

+# Use Node-Redis to interact with Redis
+RedisClient.ts